 The Government itself may be inadvertently encouraging this kind of compliance, since the FCC has proposed programming guidelines to define the level of "substantial service" which would give the incumbent a plus of major significance in any renewal hearing.40 The Commission was obviously troubled by its first venture into the field of setting quantitative programming guidelines.
-It pointed out that there was no intent to dictate particular programs or formats, and specifically stressed the need for community involvement and "feedback" in the broadcasters' programming judgments.41 Although he was still troubled by this approach, the Chairman of the FCC rewithout observing the time limitations and affidavit requirements for petitions to deny under section 309(d) of the Communications Act, 47 U.S.C.
+It pointed out that there was no intent to dictate particular programs or formats, and specifically stressed the need for community involvement and "feedback" in the broadcasters' programming judgments.41 Although he was still troubled by this approach, the Chairman of the FCC rewithout observing the time limitations and affidavit requirements for petiwithout observing the time limitations and affidavit requirements for petitions to deny under section 309(d) of the Communications Act, 47 U.S.C. \$309(d) (1970).

-without observing the time limitations and affidavit requirements for petitions to deny under section 309(d) of the Communications Act, 47 U.S.C.
-309(d) (1970).
-B. On the basis of statistics available from the FCC, the number of re-mewal challenges increased from 14 to 77 between 1969 and 1972.
-In absolute terms, this increase does not seem to be particularly significant when one considers that the nation has roughly 8,500 operating broadcast stations of all kinds (AM and FM radio, VHF and UHF television).
-See 38 FCC ANN.
-REP. 160, 1972.
-The increase in renewal challenges, however, oc-curred primarily in the VHF commercial television service (72 out of 86 challenges against commercial television stations between 1969 and 1972).
-Applicants for renewal of commercial VHF television stations, especially those that are "vulnerable" because of group ownership or newpaper ownership (approximately 73 percent of all stations in the top 100 TV markets, see Hearings on H. R. 3854 and related bills, supra note 7) can reasonably antici-tate some form of renewal challenge.
-40. Policy Statement Concerning Comparative Hearings Involving Regu-far Renewal Applicants, 22 F.C.C2 d 424 (1970).
-The proposed guidelines would have applied to UHF and VHF commercial television stations affil-iated with the three major networks and to nonaffiliated VHF television stations.
-The guidelines are as follows: a. (i) With respect to local programming, a range of 10-15% of the broadcast effort (including 10-15% of the proposed figure for news in 8-10% for the network affiliate, 5% for the independent VHF station (including a figure of a-10% and 5%, respectively in the prime time period). (iii) In the public affairs area, the tentative figure is 3-5% with, as stated, a 3% figure for the independent VHF station (including a figure of all Statement in Citizens Communications Center, the Commission issued a Further Notice of Inquiry, which stated that the guidelines would be used to give the re-spabeled by t cently told a Congressional committee considering license renewal legislation that he could perceive no real alternative to "the adoption of gross percentages of broadcast time in certain programming categories that, when met or exceeded, will measure a level of performance giving reasonable assurance of license renewal."42 This proposal, however, creates the risk that renewal applicants will seek safety by rendering the type of program performance that is necessary to assure renewal in the face of a challenge.43
+39. On the basis of statistics available from the FCC, the number of renewal challenges increased from 14 to 77 between 1969 and 1972.
+In absolute terms, this increase does not seem to be particularly significant when one considers that the nation has roughly \$,500 operating broadcast stations of all kinds (AM and FM radio, VHF and UHF television).
+See 38 FCC Ann.
+Rep., 160, 1972.
+The increase in renewal challenges, however, occurred primarily in the VHF commercial television service (72 out of 86 challenges against commercial television stations between 1969 and 1972).
+Applicants for renewal of commercial VHF television stations, especially those that are "vulnerable" because of group ownership or newpaper ownership (approximately 73 percent of all stations in the top 100 TV markets, see Hearings on H. R. 3854 and related bills, supra note 7) can reasonably anticipate some form of renewal challenge.

+40. Policy Statement Concerning Comparative Hearings Involving Regular Renewal Applicants, 22 F.C.C.2d 424 (1970).
+The proposed guidelines would have applied to UHF and VHF commercial television stations affiliated with the three major networks and to nonaffiliated VHF television stations.
+The guidelines are as follows:

+(i) With respect to local programming, a range of 10-15% of the broadcast effort (including 10-15% of the prime time period, 6-11 p.m., when the largest audience is available to watch). (ii) The proposed figure for news in 8-10% for the network affiliate, 5% for the independent VHF station (including a figure of 8-10% and 5%, respectively in the prime time period). (iii) In the public affairs area, the tentative figure is 3-5% with, as stated, a 3% figure for the 6-11 p.m. time period.

+area, the tentative figure is 3-5% with, as stated, a 3% figure for the 6-11 p.m. time period.

+See Notice of Inquiry, P & F Radio Reg., 2 Current Service 53:429 (1971).

+After the court overturned the FCC's 1970 Renewal Policy Statement in Citizens Communications Center, the Commission issued a Further Notice of Inquiry, which stated that the guidelines would be used to give the renewal applicant a "plus of major significance," whether his performance was labeled by the court as "substantial" or "superior" service.
+See Further Notice of Inquiry, P & F Radio Reg., 2 Current Service 53:442 (1971).

+41. See id. at 53:433; id. at 53:434 (Chairman Burch concurring; id. at 53:436 (Commissioner Lee concurring).